dotnet-websharper/Notifications/README.md

 3. **Native Browser Integration**: Works with system-level notifications for a seamless experience.
 4. **Customizable Messages**: Supports different types of messages, actions, and icons.

+**Note:** If there is no prompted permission request for notifications, please allow notifications manually in your browser settings.

 Integrating the Notifications API with WebSharper allows developers to create interactive and user-friendly web applications in F#.

 ## How to Use the Notifications API